 3. Green Commuting Is the ‘New Cool’

 A green commute is any form of commuting that does not involve a single passenger driving alone to work… or even fully ditching personal vehicles and opting for environmentally-friendly alternatives, such as cycling.
-A few other good examples of green commuting are carpooling, taking the bus, metro..
+A few other good examples of green commuting are carpooling, taking the bus, and taking the metro..
 Heck, even walking is a fantastic way to commute to work (plus it’s excellent for the heart).

 Do you live too far to walk or cycle to your work?
 There are also inexpensive scooters and electric bikes that you can buy or even rent by using Apps.